University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • Athletic Director

-Temporary compensation in the form of a stipend to increase a salary may be appropriate when:
+Temporary compensation in the form of a stipend to increase a salary may be appropriate when all of the following apply:

 • The salary stipend does not exceed a ten percent increase in the employee’s monthly base salary.

-The President or the Provost and Executive Vice President must authorize executive level appointments that include temporary stipends (see also BPPM 60.17).
+The President or the Provost and Executive Vice President must authorize executive level appointments that include temporary stipends (see UPPM 60.17).

 Salary increases for AP employees are not automatically provided.
 WSU awards general salary increases to administrative professional (AP) employees as part of the University-wide mass salary increase (MSI) process when funds are allocated by the Legislature and/or the University.